Start / Chapter F

-The simplest thinking loop you can try with AI, starting now.
+The simplest thinking loop you can try right now.

 Who this is for